 There are lots or reasons to study abroad and lots of reasons you may want to go to Rome.
 If these reasons align, then Engineering Rome could be a great experience for you.
 Here are a few reasons for going:

 - People: Romans, classmates, or otherwise.
 Get to know a small cohort of engineering-minded students.
 Not everyone is an engineer but we all share an interest in these sort of things.
 Get to know your classmates over 3+ weeks in Rome.
 If you are early in your UW career, you may meet someone you enter a department with later on.
 It’s great to know folks early on like that.
 Hey, you may even meet someone you will know 50 years later.
-We haven’t been around that long yet, but we suspect it could happen.
+We haven’t been around that long yet, but it could happen.
 You can also meet some locals, the folks at the Rome Center, others taking study abroad classes, etc.

 - See the world (that includes Rome).
 What a great idea to experience this planet we all live on in an up-close and personal way.
 It’s not the same as being a tourist in Rome.
 You live here, with your peers for 3+ weeks.
 I guarantee you will feel a bit local by the time you leave.